 The majority of the largest equity-accounted investments are regulated entities.
-Their ability to transfer funds to the Group is therefore subject to regulatory approval.
+Their ability to transfer funds to ABN AMRO Bank is therefore subject to regulatory approval.

 Due to the reclassification from Equity accounted associates to Financial investments there has been a transfer between the lines Increase in impairments and Others.